Intelligence-Cubed/watermark/watermarking_blockchain_paper.md

 ## 4. On-Chain Provenance User Flow

+**Conventions.** The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in RFC 2119 and RFC 8174.
+[11,12]

 Figure 1 illustrates the end-to-end user flow for registering model and watermark scheme entries, generating watermarked content, writing a Generation Record on-chain, and verifying provenance using both registry resolution and signature/detection checks.